 HVP has a program to monitor Koala locations and populations.View Details

-View our operating Standards for the management of Koalas during forest operations.View Details
+View our Operating Standards that facilitate minimising the risk to koala health and well-being during forest operations.View Details

 HVP actively supports and works with organisations to rescue and rehabilitate Koalas.View Details